“Peace is one of humanity’s most precious needs. It is also the United Nations’ highest calling.” – Former UN Secretary-General, Ban Ki-moon

 The United Nations Association of Australia (UNAA) recognises the role that the United Nations plays in the maintenance of international peace and security.
 Through this program, the UNAA seeks to promote the work of the United Nations regarding the pursuit of peace.

 Our program is a soft program – we try to make others connect emotionally and intellectually to a larger cause – peace – that transcends their immediate self-interest.

-THE UNAA PEACE PROGRAM
+THE UNAA PEACE AND SECURITY PROGRAM

-To support the UN’s role as Peacekeeper.
+To support the United Nations’ role as global Peacekeeper.

-UNAA PEACE PROGRAM EXECUTIVE COMMITTEE MEMBERS
+UNAA PEACE AND SECURITY PROGRAM EXECUTIVE COMMITTEE

 The UNAA Peace Program functions with the active involvement of volunteers from many countries, making it truly a multicultural program.
 This year we have 42 active volunteers from 35 different countries, most of which are international students undertaking postgraduate study.
 Their passion, commitment and energy in implementing our peace-building initiatives are phenomenal and are gratefully acknowledged.

 Annette Brownlie│UNAA National Peace and Security Program Manager email@example.com│firstname.lastname@example.org